 Furthermore, the following future payments for cancellable external studies can become due as a result of currently active contracts.
 However, in case of early termination, these amounts can be reduced substantially in line with the respective contractual early-termination clauses.

-in 000's € Total 2011
+in 000's € Total

-Up to One Year 6,384
+Up to one year 6,384

-Between One and Five Years 6,499
+Between one year and five years 6,499

-More than Five Years (
+More than five years 0

-TOTAL 12,883
+Total 12,883